Home

 Begonia pavonina - "Peacock Begonia"

-This Begonia is happiest in temperatures between the upper 50s and the low 70s (14-23°C).
-It reportedly does not do well in consistently warm temperatures.
-It prefers high humidity, and does well in a terrarium.
+This Begonia is happiest in temperatures between about 55 and 75 degrees degrees F (24°C).
+It reportedly does not do well in consistently warm temperatures, particularly when nights are warm.
+It grows well for me at 50% humidity, but i don't recommend much lower than that.
 While it grows fine in bright shade, the blue iridescence develops best in deep shade.
-Natural light seems to bring out the blue better than artificial light, as does a drop in air temperature at night.
+Cool night temperatures also seem to help.
 You may use a standard, well-draining potting mix used for other terrarium Begonias.
-I use a mix of 1 part coir fiber to 1 part perlite, with slow-release fertilizer added.
-It prefers slightly alkaline soil, so add a dash of lime to the mix.
+I use a mix of 3 parts perlite to 2 parts coir fiber, but you may also use 2 parts potting soil to 1 part perlite.
+It prefers slightly alkaline soil, so add a dash of lime to the mix if your water is "soft" (low in minerals).
 Keep the soil evenly moist, but not soggy.
 Keep the plant root-bound in a short pot for the best leaf color.
 It is a very vigorous grower for me.

 Check availability